(Last updated February 2022).

 What is VAT?

 VAT is a form of consumption tax, applied to goods and services that we buy and sell.
 For most everyday purchases, VAT will already have been applied, so most consumers don’t even have to think about it.
-For a business, though, it’s important that you charge VAT to your customers correctly.
+For a business, it’s important that you charge VAT to your customers correctly.
+Plus, it is important to claim VAT correctly too, so you can reclaim the VAT paid on any qualifying goods and services purchased for use in your business.

 In the UK, VAT is charged at 20%.
 This means that 20% of the price is added on as tax, dealt with by Her Majesty’s Revenue and Customs (HMRC).
 If you are a VAT registered business, then you need to be charging VAT on your goods and services and keeping full VAT records for your Return – more on this later.